rajulbabel/promise-profiler/README.md

 # Promise Profiler
-This repo will profile your code by giving you the execution time of all your promises in a JSON
+This repo will profile your code by giving you the execution time of all your promises in a json without disturbing the production level code.

+### Documentation

+* The documentation can be found at [here.](https://rajulbabel.github.io/promise-profiler/)

 ### Installation
 * Install bluebird-promise-profiler as dev dependency